-Our Web site contains the Guidelines, our Board committee charters, the Code of Conduct and the Directors Ethics Code.
+Our Web site contains the Guidelines, our Board committee charters, the Code of Conduct, and the Directors Ethics Code.
 To view these documents, go to http://ir.kraftheinzcompany.com and click on "Corporate Governance."
-We will promptly deliver free of charge, upon request, a copy of the Guidelines, the Board committee charters, the Code of Conduct or the Directors Ethics Code to any stockholder requesting a copy.
-Requests should be directed to our Corporate Secretary at The Kraft Heinz Company, One PPG Place, Pittsburgh, Pennsylvania 15222.
+We will promptly deliver free of charge, upon request, a copy of the Guidelines, the Board committee charters, the Code of Conduct, or the Directors Ethics Code to any stockholder requesting a copy.
+Requests should be directed to our Corporate Secretary at The Kraft Heinz Company, 200 East Randolph Street, Suite 7600, Chicago, IL 60601.

-The information on our Web site is not, and will not be deemed to be, a part of this Proxy Statement or incorporated into any of our other filings with the SEC.
+The information on our Web site is not, and will not be deemed to be, a part of this Proxy Statement or incorporated by reference into any of our other filings with the Securities and Exchange Commission (the "SEC").